 Section 131.
 No more than one dwelling shall be erected or maintained within any lot as established by the recorded plat or the combination of two or more lots or portions thereof as was originally approved by Declarant or the Architectural Control Committee prior to the assignment of rights to the Association and aggregating not less than 15,000 square feet.

 Section 132.
 No private passenger motor vehicles owned by, belonging to, used, leased or controlled by an Owner or his tenant shall be parked overnight on any street.
 The structures on each lot or building site shall include a two-car fully enclosed garage or such equivalent garage arrangements as may be approved.
+Carports are not permitted.
 The site improvements on each lot or building site shall include adequate driveway or other similar off-street space for temporary parking of two (2) private passenger motor vehicles.
 All driveways shall be improved with concrete or asphalt surface paving unless otherwise approved by Association.

 Section 133.
 Except with the Association’s approval, no building, porch, eave, overhang, projection or other part of a building shall be located within forty (40’) feet of a front lot line, or within ten (10’) feet of a side lot line, or, where the side lot adjoins a public street within twenty-five (25’) feet of such side lot line adjoining a public street.
 Such approval may be given only (a) for fireplace projections integral with the building or (b) for eaves and overhangs or (c) for construction which extends less than fifteen (15’) feet into the setback areas adjoining public streets or less than ten (10’) feet into any other setback area and which Association determines to be consistent with, or required by the lot terrain or lot shape and consistent with superior design.
-No hedge more than two (2’) feet high shall be installed or maintained at any location on a lot which is closer to an adjoining street than the dwelling or any other building situate on the lot.
+No fence or hedge more than two (2’) feet high shall be installed or maintained at any location on a lot which is closer to an adjoining street than the dwelling or any other building situate on the lot.
 The Owner is responsible for ensuring construction conforms to the building code, zoning code and subdivision regulations of the City of Colorado Springs, which regulations may vary from the provisions of this Section and other Sections.
 When such regulations vary, the more restrictive will be followed unless otherwise approved.

 Section 134.
 No dwelling shall be erected which has an Architectural Floor Area of less than 2,200 gross square feet.
 Architectural Floor Area is the sum of the following percentages of gross square-foot areas: